Market Overview for November, 2023

-In Quarter 4, the median home sale price in TriBeCa was $3.6M, a 35% increase year-over-year.
-A total of 65 properties changed hands, representing a 41% contraction compared to the same month last year.
-The median price per square foot as of Quarter 4 was $1,664, a -13% YoY change.
-In Manhattan, the median home sale price was $1M.
+As of November, the median home sale price in TriBeCa was $4.5M, up 33.8% year-over-year.
+A total of 24 properties traded, representing a 60% year-over-year increase.
+The median price per square foot in November was $1,927, a 0.2% YoY change.
+The median home sale price in Manhattan was $1M.

 Top most expensive neighborhoods in Manhattan

 TriBeCa median price compared with other neighborhoods in Manhattan

 TriBeCa property values are on the higher-end for neighborhoods in Manhattan .

 TriBeCa median price compared with all the neighborhoods in Manhattan

 |Battery Park City||Manhattan||$1,000,000|

 Residential Properties Sold in TriBeCa